ez-me/magnetico/cmd/magneticow/README.md

 ### Warnings
-1. **magnetico** currently does NOT have any filtering system NOR it allows individual torrents to be removed from the database, and BitTorrent DHT network is full of the materials that are considered illegal in many countries (violence, pornography, copyright infringing content, and even child-pornography).
-If you are afraid of the legal consequences, or simply morally against (indirectly) assisting those content to spread around, follow the **magneticow** installation instructions carefully to password-protect the web-interface from others.
+1. **magnetico** currently does NOT have any filtering system NOR it allows individual torrents to be removed from the database, and BitTorrent DHT network is full of the materials that are considered illegal in many countries.
+   If you are afraid of the legal consequences, or simply morally against (indirectly) assisting those content to spread around, follow the <code>magneticow</code> installation instructions carefully to password-protect the web-interface from others.

-2. **magneticow** uses HTTP Basic Authentication, meaning that your username and password will be transmitted in plain-text for every request.
-Configuring **magneticow** to serve behind a web-server with HTTPS enabled is strongly recommended, but unfortunately not described here.
+2. <code>magneticow</code> uses HTTP Basic Authentication, meaning that your username and password will be transmitted in plain-text for every request.
+Configuring <code>magneticow</code> to serve behind a web-server with HTTPS enabled is strongly recommended, but unfortunately not described here.
 You can use [Let's Encrypt](https://letsencrypt.org/) to get a certificate for free.

-3. **magneticow** is *NOT* designed to scale, and will fail miserably if you try to use it like a public torrent website.
-This is a *deliberate* technical decision, not a bug or something to be fixed; *another* web interface with more features to support such use cases and scalability *might* be developed, but **magneticow** will NEVER be the case.
+3. <code>magneticow</code> is *NOT* designed to scale, and will fail miserably if you try to use it like a public torrent website.
+This is a *deliberate* technical decision, not a bug or something to be fixed; *another* web interface with more features to support such use cases and scalability *might* be developed, but <code>magneticow</code> will NEVER be the case.

 ## Usage